The Oldest Cemeteries in Every State

 Arkansas: Scull Cemetery

-The oldest settlement in Arkansas is Arkansas Post, established in 1686, so it’s not surprising that it’s the home of the oldest established cemetery in the state: The Scull Cemetery dates back to 1778.
-It’s just a short scenic drive away from the Arkansas Post National Memorial, a national park that’s home to much wildlife, including bald eagles, turkeys, and alligators.
-Here are 24 facts about the United States that everyone gets wrong.
+The oldest settlement in Arkansas is Arkansas Post, established in 1686, so it’s not surprising that it’s the home of the oldest established cemetery in the state.
+Though most of the graves have lost their gravestones, courthouse records confirm that the earliest burial at Scull Cemetery took place in 1778.
+It’s just a short scenic drive from the Arkansas Post National Memorial, a national park that’s home to much wildlife, including bald eagles, turkeys and alligators.

 Ancient Burying Ground, Hartford CT